 No cord wrap

 SUVs present a unique challenge when cleaning since they have larger interiors and more space to cover.
 The main challenge with many car vacuums and SUV interiors is the cord.
 A limited cord length means you only have a small range to clean unless your SUV has multiple 12V outlets in the back rows.
-This is where a vacuum with an extra long cord comes in handy.
-The Black+Decker Flexi Automotive Vacuum takes a unique approach to vehicle vacuum design.
-Featuring cyclonic suction often found on larger vacuums, this option creates a consistent and continuous air suction that is not affected by larger dust and debris.
-The included hose and pivoting nozzle make it easy to reach in between seats and into cracks when necessary as well.
-Finally, the 16-foot cable is perfect for larger vehicles.
+This is where a vacuum with an extra long cord comes in handy, like the 16-foot cable that comes with the Black+Decker Flexi Automotive Vacuum.

 Best Compact: Bissell AeroSlim Hand Vacuum